UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 #### AV items that require boxing

 The small to medium-sized AV materials AV formats that do require additional housing into archival boxes are listed below with the appropriate box title and box type.

-There are three distinct box types, including one for all collecting units besides the Southern Folklife Collection, ("Wilson AV Box") and two distinct box types for the Southern Folklife Collection ("SFC AV Box" and "Legacy SFC AV Box").
+Please note that there are three distinct box types, including one for all collecting units besides the Southern Folklife Collection ("Wilson AV Box") and two distinct box types for the Southern Folklife Collection ("SFC AV Box" and "Legacy SFC AV Box").
 These three box types are listed below with their associated formats and archival box type.
+(It can be tricky at first to get a hang of all of these different boxing systems - if you ever have a question, please feel free to consult the Audiovisual Archivist or a Technical Services processing archivist.
+We're here for you!)

 **Wilson AV Box**
 Collecting units: Southern Historical Collection, University Archives, Rare Books Collection, North Carolina Collection